A Guide to D/s Relationships¶

 I wish you both the best in your new relationship.
 Notes below should hopefully help you make it last, and I hope to see you together years from now!

-Dominants: Go read the rest of this manual now.
+Dominants: Go read the rest of this book now.

 The dominant must accept this graciously, without anger, judgment, or repercussion.
 It didn’t work out.
 Don’t be an asshole.
 Give the sub a (metaphorical) tip of the hat, thank them for their time and for their consideration, and move the fuck on.